ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/security/authentication/certificate-configuration.markdown

 # Authentication: Manual Certificate Configuration

+{NOTE: } This section explains how to set up authentication **manually**.
+Please also take a look at the automated [Setup Wizard](../../../start/installation/setup-wizard) which lets you set up authentication in a much easier and faster way. {NOTE/}

 In RavenDB, configuration values can be set using environment variables, command line arguments or using the [settings.json](../../configuration/configuration-options#json) file.
 For more details, please read the [Configuration Section.](../../configuration/configuration-options)

-{NOTE This section explains how to setup authentication **manually**.
-Please also take a look at the automated [Setup Wizard](../../../start/installation/setup-wizard) which lets you setup authentication in a much easier and faster way. /}

 To enable authentication, either `Security.Certificate.Path` or `Security.Certificate.Load.Exec` must be set in [settings.json](../../configuration/configuration-options#json).
-Note that
-`Security.Certificate.Load.Exec` has replaced the old `Security.Certificate.Exec` as of 4.2, [see FAQ](../../../server/security/common-errors-and-faq#automatic-cluster-certificate-renewal-following-migration-to-4.2).
+Please note that `Security.Certificate.Load.Exec` has replaced the old `Security.Certificate.Exec` as of 4.2 - [see FAQ](../../../server/security/common-errors-and-faq#automatic-cluster-certificate-renewal-following-migration-to-4.2).

-RavenDB will accept PFX server certificates which contain the private key, are not expired and have the following fields:
+RavenDB will accept `.pfx` server certificates which contain the private key, are not expired and have the following fields:

 - KeyUsage: DigitalSignature, KeyEncipherment
 - ExtendedKeyUsage: Client Authentication, Server Authentication